 This is Nancy Knight.
-Another one of my life-time dearest friends.
-She too was willing to grin and bear through a gajillion questions to hone the idea.
-This “Share Your Story” concept is still in infancy and I’m sure will morph over time.
+Another one of my lifetime dearest friends.
+She too was willing to grin and bear through a gazillion questions to hone the idea.
+This “Share Your Story” concept is still in its infancy and I’m sure will morph over time.
 But for now, I am honored to share this KuelWoman’s tale.

 We invite all of the KuelWomen out there to share their stories with us.

-KUEL LIFE: What are you pursuing now, after 50, that surprises you or might appear to others as if it’s come out of left field?
+KUEL LIFE: What are you pursuing now, after 50, that surprises you or might appear to others as if it’s come out of the left-field?

 KUEL LIFE: What’s a typical day like for you?

 NANCY: We get up at 5:45, do the chores in the barn (home to a pony and thirteen chickens), take the dogs for a two-mile walk, drive 50 minutes to work, slave for The Man all day (doing something I mostly love — graphic design), drive 50 minutes home, relax over dinner and wine with my wife.

 KUEL LIFE: With what do you struggle?

 NANCY: General frustration of trying to carve out the time to do things I want to do for myself.
 Working full-time, being in a long-term marriage, and taking care of our home and dogs takes a lot of time and energy.
 My writing, scuba diving, and hiking sometimes take a back seat.

 KUEL LIFE: How do you motivate yourself and stay motivated?

 NANCY: At work, I’m extremely motivated by the fear of becoming irrelevant, as my current job description keeps me focussed on a part of the news industry which is quickly dying: Print media.